Thank you for signing up to . You will receive a verification email shortly.

 Since the middle of May, the public has been advised to wear face masks in all enclosed public spaces – such as shops and pharmacies.
 However, they have only been made compulsory this month.
 But when do they need to be worn?

-It started with face masks becoming compulsory on all public transport from June 15, a move that brought England into line with other countries like Scotland, France, Germany, Spain and Italy.
+It started with face masks worn on public transport (opens in new tab), a move that brought England into line with other countries like Scotland, France, Germany, Spain and Italy.
 Now, face masks will be made mandatory in shops by the end of the month, following research which suggests that more people are wearing them outside of their homes.

 The prime minister himself wore a mask in public for the first time last week and yesterday, he urged the public to wear their face masks in shops (opens in new tab) as “extra insurance” against coronavirus.
 He said, on a visit to the London Ambulance Service, “The scientific evidence of face coverings, and the importance of stopping aerosol droplets; that’s been growing.
 So I do think that in shops it is very important to wear a face covering.”